hsfl/cosmos-web/README.md

 1. Open terminal in cosmos-web folder
-2. run this to get the containers up in the terminal starts the telegraf, influxdb, and grafana (eventually) containers
+2. run this to get the containers up in the terminal starts the telegraf, influxdb, and grafana (eventually) containers (this process may take a few minutes)
 ```
 docker-compose up
 ```